 For non-science majors.
 This course is designed as an introduction to the basic biological principles that support human life.
 The cellular nature of life is the basis of the course and the organization and function of organs and organ systems are emphasized.
 In addition to the textbook, students use a variety of resources from traditional print to electronic media to acquire and evaluate relevant scientific content.
 Selected body systems and disease states are also discussed.
 The use of computers and Blackboard are integral aspects of this course.
-This course cannot be used as the prerequisite for BIO\ 211, BIO\ 235, OR VET\ 201.
-Prerequisite: Eligibility for ENG\ 101.
+This course can be taken with or without BIO 110L.
+This course cannot be used as the prerequisite for BIO 211, BIO 235, OR VET 201.
+Prerequisite: Eligibility for ENG 101.

-BIO\ 110L PRINCIPLES OF THE HUMAN BODY LABORATORY
+BIO 110L PRINCIPLES OF THE HUMAN BODY LABORATORY

-1 semester hour (2 laboratory hours) Laboratory to accompany BIO\ 110 Principles of the Human Body lecture.
-Laboratory activities supplement BIO\ 110 lecture content.
+1 semester hour (2 laboratory hours) Laboratory to accompany BIO 110 Principles of the Human Body lecture.
+Laboratory activities supplement BIO 110 lecture content.
 The structure and function of animal cells and human body systems will be explored.
-Corequisite/Prerequisite: BIO\ 110 Lecture.
+Corequisite/Prerequisite: BIO 110 Lecture.

-BIO\ 121 GENERAL BIOLOGY I
+BIO 121 GENERAL BIOLOGY I

 4 semester hours (3 class hours/3 laboratory hours) Offered: Fall, Spring, and Summer Semesters For science majors.
 This lab science course focuses on aspects of plant, animal and bacterial cell biology.
 Cellular biochemistry, including cellular respiration and photosynthesis, reproduction, genetics and evolution will be covered.
-The use of computers and BlackBoard are integral aspects of the course.
-Prerequisite: Eligibility for ENG\ 101.
-COL\ 099 or COL\ 100 with a "C" or better or equivalent is HIGHLY recommended
+The use of computers and Blackboard are integral aspects of the course.
+This course can be used as a prerequisite for BIO 211 and BIO 235.
+Prerequisite: Eligibility for ENG 101.
+COL 099 or COL 100 with a "C" or better or equivalent is HIGHLY recommended

-BIO\ 122 GENERAL BIOLOGY II
+BIO 122 GENERAL BIOLOGY II

 4 semester hours (3 class hours/3 laboratory hours) Offered: Spring Semester, Even Numbered Years For non-science AND science majors.
 This lab science course focuses on the biology of organisms including plant and animal structure and function, nutrition, life cycles, and ecological relationships; and the origin and evolution of life.
 The use of computers and BlackBoard are integral aspects of the course.
-Prerequisite: Eligibility for ENG\ 101.
-COL\ 099 or COL\ 100 with a "C" or better or equivalent is HIGHLY recommended.
+Prerequisite: Eligibility for ENG 101.
+COL 099 or COL 100 with a "C" or better or equivalent is HIGHLY recommended.

-BIO\ 127 CELL BIOLOGY WITH ORGAN SYSTEMS
+BIO 127 CELL BIOLOGY WITH ORGAN SYSTEMS